SASSA Social Security Grants

 Similarly, the Korean War was a significant international conflict that saw the forces of democracy facing off against communist aggression on the Korean Peninsula.

-By recognizing the service and sacrifice of these veterans, the War Veterans Grant aims to honor their contributions and provide them with the support and recognition they deserve in their senior years.
+By recognizing the service and sacrifice of these veterans, the War Veterans Grant aims to honour their contributions and provide them with the support and recognition they deserve in their senior years.

 • Applicants must provide proof of service in the Second World War or the Korean War.